Floydlang/floyd/design_notes/Motherboard/Floyd toplevel.md

 Dynamic instancing.
 Create more HW-sockets and custom parts on demand. (*)-setting.

-### MOTHERBOARD PARTS
+### MOTHERBOARD FEATURES

 - Clocks
+- Component instances (see parts library below)
 - Glue expressions, calling FLoyd functions
-- File system access: Read and write files, rename directory, swap temp files
-- Socket access: Send REST command and handle it's response.
-- UI access
-- Non-pure OS features
-- Interfaces with command line arguments / returns.
 - Tweaks
 - Performance probes
 - Log probes
+- Timeout, watchdogs

+### MOTHERBOARD PARTS LIBRARY
+Notice: these are all non-singletons - you can make many instances in one container

+- A component written in Floyd Script.
+- Built in pipeline component
+- Built in local FS component: Read and write files, rename directory, swap temp files
+- Built in S3 component
+- Built in socket component
+- Built in REST-component
+- Built in UI-component
+- Built in cache-component
+- Built in command line component: Interfaces with command line arguments / returns.
-- Timeout
+- VST-component
+- A component written in C
-- Perform background work using another thread / clock / process
+- Background worker component - perform background work using another thread / clock / process
-- Audio output buffers
+- Audio component

 		my first design.mboard